“Trying is the first step to failure.”– HOMER SIMPSON

 Goals are then meant to be an expression of those values.
 Of who are at your core.
 The version of yourself that makes you feel whole.
 That makes you feel integral.
 They should change throughout your lifetime as you evolve.
 They should move depending on your unique life circumstances.

 Goals are, at the end of the day, simply something to shoot at.
 The results of which matters far less than the process – than the the actions that you take everyday.
 That define you as a person.
 That are based on an increasingly clear set of values or overarching principles that have strengthened over time.
 That help to keep your head above the water when all else fails.
-When shit hits the fan and all you’re left with is a fat waistline and zero dollars in the bank (thanks again 2020).
+When shit hits the fan and all that you’re left with is a fat waistline and zero dollars (thanks pandemic).

 The truth is you don’t have to do anything.
-With the exception of breathing, sleeping and eating, you don’t have to do shit (ok you have to do that as well but you get the point).
+With the exception of breathing, sleeping and eating, you don’t have to do shit.
 Nor should you think in those terms.
-It’s like Troy said in his previous post.
 The language you use matters.
 You don’t have to write in a gratitude journal.
 You get to.
 You don’t have to be part of saving the planet for our children.
 You get to be.
 You don’t have to eat your vegetables or go for a run at 5am (you definitely don’t have to do that).
 You get to live a healthy lifestyle.

 So, this year, instead of listing resolutions you feel you must keep, maybe you should refuse to write any.
 That way the habits you want to form might actually stick.
 That way, more importantly, it won’t matter so much if they don’t.

 After all tomorrow is another day.
 Tomorrow, thankfully, is another year.